Skip to main content

 The human genome’s informational density is the core vulnerability.
 Each SNP can be thought of as a bit of information, and a collection of SNPs forms a string of bits.
 The more SNPs that are known, the longer and more unique this string becomes.

 The likelihood of two individuals sharing the same string of alleles decreases exponentially with the number of SNPs considered.
 This is why studies have concluded that a relatively small number of SNPs, often between 75 and 100, is sufficient to uniquely identify an individual within any known database on Earth.
-This is a foundational concept that distinguishes nearly all other forms of health information.
+This is a foundational concept that distinguishes genomic data from nearly all other forms of health information.

 This informational density means that even data released for legitimate research purposes, with all standard identifiers removed, can be a privacy risk.
 For example, a researcher might publish a paper that includes aggregate genomic data from a study group.